oshirok/Pi-Together/README.md

 # Pi Together

-Pi-Together is a web-based platform for calculating Pi through distirbuted computing.
+Pi-Together is a web-based platform for calculating Pi through distributed computing.